xanxustyle/geflaspohler-info-pathplan/README.md

 * matplotlib
 * Ipython

-The code is adjusted to be Python 3 compatible from [geflaspohler's informative path planner](https://github.com/geflaspohler/informative-path-planning)
+The code was made compatible for Python 3 from [geflaspohler's informative path planner](https://github.com/geflaspohler/informative-path-planning).